wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: Folders to Optimize was not being validated properly
 * fixed: notice on Unoptimized Images page
 * fixed: mysql error when attempting to query negative number of records on settings page
+* changed: cleaned up flagallery and nextgen integration loading and made it folder-agnostic

 = 2.2.2 =
 * fixed: previous fix for deleting webp images was not working properly